-- Combine 2 tbsp softened unsalted butter, 3 tbsp granulated sweetener (such as coconut sugar or erythritol) and 1 tsp vanilla extract in a large bowl and mix well with a fork.
+- Combine 2 tbsp softened unsalted butter, 3 tbsp coconut sugar and 1 tsp vanilla extract in a large bowl and mix well with a fork.

 - Add 1 egg and 2 tbsp double cream or coconut cream, blend thoroughly

 - Add 100g almond flour or 75g coconut flour and stir well.
 Let the dough sit for a few minutes so the flour can absorb the moisture

 - Stir 50g dark chocolate chunks or chips into the dough until evenly spread

 - Form balls with your hand or spoon the mixture on a baking sheet lined with baking paper and press down into the desired shape – thick or thin, small or large, it’s up to you!

 - Bake for about 13 minutes or until the edges are nicely browned.
 They are soft when straight out of the oven but will firm up as they cool down.

 Coco-Nutty Freezer Bars

 - Pulse 300g nuts and 75g shredded coconut in a blender or food processor until finely chopped.